CAC 40 Up Marginally In Cautious Trade

-BRUSSELS (dpa-AFX) - French stocks are up in positive territory Tuesday morning, led by gains in industrials and luxury sectors.
-Uncertainty about Trump Administration's trade policy weigh on sentiment and limit market's upside.
+BRUSSELS (dpa-AFX) - French stocks are up in positive territory around noon on Thursday despite lingering concerns about tariffs and their potential impact on global economic growth.

+The mood is cautious due to U.S. President's tariffs on steel and aluminum, the retaliatory measures from Canada and the European Union, and subsequent threat by Trump that reciprocal tariffs on U.S.' trade partners will take effect next month.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved